 After the blood clot forms it is important to not disturb or dislodge the clot.
 Do not rinse vigorously, smoke, or drink alcohol for 72 hours and do not use a straw for at least one week. following the procedure.
 These activities may dislodge or dissolve the clot and hinder the healing process.
 Limit vigorous exercise for 7-10 days, as this increases blood pressure and may cause more bleeding from the extraction site.

 After the tooth is extracted you may feel some pain and experience some swelling.
-To minimize swelling apply an ice bag or a plastic bag filled with ice cubes on your cheek near the area of surgery.
-Apply the ice as much as possible for the first 36 hours.
+To minimize swelling apply an ice pack or a plastic bag filled with ice cubes on your cheek near the area of surgery.
+Apply the ice as much as possible for the first 36 hours, rotating on for 20 minutes and then off for 20 minutes.
 Swelling and pain can be at peak 2-3 days following surgery but then should subside more and more every day.

 Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
 Call our office if the medication does not seem to be working.

 If antibiotics are prescribed, continue to take them for the indicated length of time even if signs and symptoms of infection are gone.